 The temporomandibular joint (TMJ) is the joint that connects your jaw to the skull and allows the lower jaw (mandibular) to move and function.
-The joints can be found on both sides of your head in front of your ears, and allow you to move your jaw up and down and side to side, so you can talk or chew.
+The joints can be found on both sides of your head in front of your ears and allow you to move your jaw up and down and side to side so that you can talk or chew.
 Any problem with your TMJs is referred to as TMD disorders and occurs when the muscles and ligaments around your jaw joints become inflamed or irritated.
 This condition can cause tenderness in the joints, difficulty moving the joint, and mild or severe pain.

 The symptoms of TMJ/TMD disorders depend on the cause and severity of your condition.
 Common symptoms include:

 - Pain in the jaw and surrounding muscles